RobinThrift/talk-property-based-testing-js/src/slides.md

 ## Prerequisites

 [fragmented-list]
-- This is an advanced technique
+- might feel a little unfamiliar
 - requires a little bit of theory
     - (and a little practice)
 - focus on pure functions